debojotee/debojotee/README.md

 <br>

-<p>I'm a 22 year old developer from Kolkata &#128513; and currently working at Wipro 🧑‍💻.
+<p>I'm a developer from Kolkata &#128513; and currently working at Wipro 🧑‍💻.
 I like creating something to make my life easier.
 I mostly use Python.
 Will be sharing some of the codes that made a easier approah to life.
 Will be focusing more on viualization in future so tar anything you like here</p>

 ## Find me on web :earth_asia: